haihala/mandarin/rules/cards.md

 * Have to jump through multiple loops to get what they want
 * Others have to jump through multiple loops to interact with them
 * 'Symmetrical effects are fair, right?'
-* Unique mechanic is tax
+* Unique mechanic is redirect
-	* Keyword on all types of cards.
+	* Keyword on momentary cards and abilities that target a singular player
-	* charges extra for actions such as buying or drawing cards.
+	* When an effect with redirect is put onto the stack, the targeted player may once per effect select new targets for for the spell.
-	* Profits go to the taxor when applicable.
+	* When the same player is selected for the second time, the target is locked in.

 ### Gobven